Advance Tax Payment

 In case the tax liability estimated by the taxpayer is higher or same as the assessment of the tax officer, then the taxpayer can remit the amount of advance tax due without submitting any intimation.

 Remitting Advance Tax Payment

-Corporate taxpayers (Private Limited Company, One Person Company and Limited Company)and taxpayers who are required to get their account audited must pay advance tax payment through internet banking facility.
-Taxpayer who do not fall under any of the above two categories and salary taxpayers can pay tax through internet banking or by depositing payment with challan at an authorised bank.
+Corporate taxpayers (Private Limited Company, One Person Company and Public Company) and taxpayers who are required to get their account audited must pay advance tax payment through internet banking facility.
+A taxpayer who does not fall under any of the above two categories and salary taxpayers can pay tax through internet banking or by depositing payment with challan at an authorised bank.

 Advance Tax Payment Challan